Neutralization (chemistry): Applications

 Chemical titration methods are used for analyzing acids or bases to determine the unknown concentration.
 Either a pH meter or a pH indicator which shows the point of neutralization by a distinct color change can be employed.
 Simple stoichiometric calculations with the known volume of the unknown and the known volume and molarity of the added chemical gives the molarity of the unknown.

 In wastewater treatment, chemical neutralization methods are often applied to reduce the damage that an effluent may cause upon release to the environment.
 For pH control, popular chemicals include calcium carbonate, calcium oxide, magnesium hydroxide, and sodium bicarbonate.
 The selection of an appropriate neutralization chemical depends on the particular application.

 There are many uses of neutralization reactions that are acid-alkali reactions.
 A very common use is antacid tablets.
 These are designed to neutralize excess gastric acid in the stomach (HCl) that may be causing discomfort in the stomach or lower esophagus.

-This can also be remedied by the ingestion of sodium bicarbonate (NaHCO3).
-Sodium bicarbonate is also commonly used to neutralise acid spills in laboratories, as well as acid burns.
+Sodium bicarbonate is commonly used to neutralise acid spills in laboratories, as well as acid burns.

-In chemical synthesis of nanomaterials, the heat of neutralization reaction can be used to facilitate the chemical reduction of metal precursors.

 Also in the digestive tract, neutralization reactions are used when food is moved from the stomach to the intestines.
 In order for the nutrients to be absorbed through the intestinal wall, an alkaline environment is needed, so the pancreas produce an antacid bicarbonate to cause this transformation to occur.

-Another common use, though perhaps not as widely known, is in fertilizers and control of soil pH.
+Another common use is in fertilizers and control of soil pH.
 Slaked lime (calcium hydroxide) or limestone (calcium carbonate) may be worked into soil that is too acidic for plant growth.
-Fertilizers that improve plant growth are made by neutralizing sulfuric acid (H2SO4) or nitric acid (HNO3) with ammonia gas (NH3), making ammonium sulfate or ammonium nitrate.
-These are salts utilized in the fertilizer.
+Basic soil may be corrected with sulfur (which is metabolized by bacteria to sulfur dioxide or hydrogen sulfide) or sulfates.

 Industrially, a by-product of the burning of coal, sulfur dioxide gas, may combine with water vapor in the air to eventually produce sulfuric acid, which falls as acid rain.
 To prevent the sulfur dioxide from being released, a device known as a scrubber gleans the gas from smoke stacks.
 This device first blows calcium carbonate into the combustion chamber where it decomposes into calcium oxide (lime) and carbon dioxide.
 This lime then reacts with the sulfur dioxide produced forming calcium sulfite.
 A suspension of lime is then injected into the mixture to produce a slurry, which removes the calcium sulfite and any remaining unreacted sulfur dioxide.

+In the final manufacturing quality control process products often undergo acid treatment & the acid treatments have to be neutralized to prevent corrosion of the product.